learn-tdd-in/learntdd.in/src/react-native/index.md

 * ["Testing & React Native: Lessons from the Battlefield"](https://www.youtube.com/watch?v=cUSUJXAvt6k&feature=share) meetup talk (video)
 * <a href="https://click.linksynergy.com/link?id=JlUaUff9Alw&offerid=145238.681793&type=2&murl=https%3A%2F%2Fwww.informit.com%2Ftitle%2F9780321503626"><em>Growing Object-Oriented Software, Guided by Tests</em></a><IMG border=0 width=1 height=1 src="https://ad.linksynergy.com/fs-bin/show?id=JlUaUff9Alw&bids=145238.681793&type=2&subid=0" /> - The original work on the style of TDD we describe here, mockist TDD.
 It has a lot of great detail, not just about testing, but also how it influences design and project methodology.

-If you have any questions or suggestions, reach out to [@CodingItWrong](https://twitter.com/CodingItWrong) on Twitter or <tdd@codingitwrong.com> and we'll be glad to help!
+If you have any questions or suggestions, reach out to <tdd@codingitwrong.com> or any contact mechanism on [codingitwrong.](https://codingitwrong.com) and we'll be glad to help!

 [controlled-component]: https://facebook.github.io/react-native/docs/handling-text-input.html
 [detox]: https://github.com/wix/detox/blob/master/docs/README.md#detox-documentation